megakevin/end-point-blog/2025/08/using-esbuild-to-set-up-frontend-asset-bundling-in-an-asp-net-core-web-app.md

 This makes it so any page that includes `site.js` will also have Bootstrap and the Font Awesome icons available.

-JQuery on the other hand, is a little different:
+To get the same for something like JQuery, for example, the strategy is a little different:

 ```javascript
 // ./JavaScript/site.js